AadhavSenthil/MethodsAndTools/README.md

 # MethodsAndTools
-This is our project for this class
+This is our project for this class.

 It is an ecommerce platform but completely in the terminal.